metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_migration_replication_v2_manifest.md

 Optional:

-- `filter` (String) A filter to select from the source default scope and collection.Defaults to select everything in the default scope and collection.
+- `filter` (String) A filter to select from the source default scope and collection.
+Defaults to select everything in the default scope and collection.

 <a id="nestedatt--migration_mapping--mappings--target_keyspace"></a>
 ### Nested Schema for `migration_mapping.mappings.target_keyspace`